-US hiring blows past expectations in March
+US Hiring Blows Past Expectations In March

 If inflation remains above target, stronger jobs and growth data will likely keep the Fed on pause for longer, pushing up the cost of borrowing for consumers and producers.

-This makes it harder for consumers looking to purchase a home, or to repay credit card debts, and makes it more expensive for companies to invest for the future.
+This makes it harder for consumers looking to purchase a home, or to repay credit card debts, and makes it more expensive for companies to borrow to invest for the future.

 "There's never been a president that didn't want lower interest rates all the time," North from Allianz Trade said.

-"I think it's well recognized that even though most economic measures are pretty good, people are still concerned more about inflation," he added.
+"I think it's well recognised that even though most economic measures are pretty good, people are still concerned more about inflation," he added.

 Legal Disclaimer: